Alie Ward: Pivot into science communication

+Ologies podcast

 In 2017 Ward began hosting Ologies, a science podcast.
-A different expert is interviewed by Ward each week, including topics such as volcanology, primatology, paleontology, gemology, cosmetology, cosmology and horology.
+Ward interviews a different expert each week, with episodes including topics such as volcanology, primatology, paleontology, gemology, cosmetology, cosmology and horology.
 The tagline for the show is "Ask smart people stupid questions".
+In 2022, the iHeartRadio Podcast Awards named her podcast Ologies “Best Science Podcast”, and the Webby Awards honored Ward as “Best Podcast Host.”
+In 2024, it won a Shorty Award and Wired included it in their best podcast list.

 Personal life

 At the end of a podcast episode in January 2021, Ward shared that she became engaged to her boyfriend of about ten years, Jarrett Sleeper.
+They were married in July 2021.
 As of 2021, she lives in Eagle Rock, California.